byTkeith/WaiteringSystem/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Contact
-For any inquiries or issues, please contact the project maintainer.
+For any inquiries or issues, please contact me.